lotusnoir/ansible-system_apt_sources/README.md

 See [variables](/defaults/main.yml) for more details.

 With default variables, this role keep original settings.
 You need to set the config variables like in the exemple in order to start configuration.
+You can also remove the release changes alerts.

 ## Examples